Focus on Williamson Staff

 A. I try and embrace everything that comes my way and enjoy what I do so I don’t find anything too challenging.
 Speaking to so many different people and businesses from all over the north of Scotland is really refreshing and enlightening too.

-Q. What products can customers expect to be hearing more about in 2018?
+Q. What products can customers expect to be hearing more about?

 A. Customers are asking increasingly about local produce and we strive to deliver to their needs as much as possible.